CreoPhon/consonant_stability_portuguese_creoles/README.md

 <!-- Supplementary materials for [Consonant Stability in Portuguese-based creoles](https://www.overleaf.com/project/60cdac0dd5871295e0f608fc).
 Silva, Carlos and Steven Moran.
 Work in progress. -->

 Supplementary materials for, “Consonant Stability in Portuguese-based creoles”.
-In this report, we provide code in R (RStudio Team 2020) and we use these R libraries (Wickham et al. 2019; Xie 2021; Slowikowski 2022; Kuznetsova, Brockhoff, and Christensen 2017; Wood 2004):
+In this report, we provide code in R (R Core Team 2023) and we use these R libraries (Wickham et al. 2019; Xie 2021; Slowikowski 2022;
+Kuznetsova, Brockhoff, and Christensen 2017; Wood 2004):

 ``` r
 library(tidyverse)